larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 sudo sbctl enroll-keys --microsoft
 ```

-Do not modify or privately re-sign `bootmgfw.efi`.
-Windows Boot Manager should remain signed and serviced by Microsoft.
+**DO NOT** manually modify or privately re-sign `bootmgfw.efi`.
+Windows Boot Manager should remain signed, maintained and serviced by Microsoft.

-#### OEM recovery tools

-Replacing the OEM Secure Boot hierarchy may affect a laptop vendor's recovery utility or another manufacturer-specific EFI application if it relies on an OEM certificate that was removed.

-This does not normally affect Windows itself when Microsoft certificates remain enrolled, but it is another reason to:

-* Keep recovery media available
-* Preserve the BitLocker recovery password
-* Avoid deleting firmware variables manually
-* Avoid removing Microsoft certificates
-* Avoid using a custom-only Secure Boot database on a Windows dual-boot machine
+---

-### 16) OPTIONAL: Update the Secure Boot dbx revocation database
+### 16b) OPTIONAL: Update the Secure Boot dbx revocation database

 The `dbx` database prevents known vulnerable EFI programs and bootloaders from starting.
 After you enable SecureBoot on Linux you may see a new firmware update available when running fwupd for SecureBoot.